opensafely-core/ehrql/docs/quick-start.md

 ```
 #### Versioning

-In the `project.yaml` above, the version of Data
+In the `project.yaml` above, the version of ehrQL was explicitly
-Builder was explicitly specified.
+specified.

 ehrQL uses [semantic versioning](https://semver.org/).
 Data
 Builder releases use version numbers of the format `vMAJOR.MINOR.PATCH`